mahozad/cutcon/vlc-how-to.md

      sudo cp -r vlc-mount/ vlc-mount-copy/
      Unmount and remove the original mounted folder:
      sudo umount vlc-mount/ && rm -r vlc-mount/

-6. Install chrpath tool:
+6. Install chrpath tool (could also use patchelf program):
    sudo apt update
    sudo apt install chrpath

 7. (Optional) View all .so files that have rpath= or runpath= in them